-Read on to learn more about this rule and how it can help you to achieve your financial goals.
+Continue reading to learn more about the 80/20 rule and how it can help you reach your financial goals for retirement.

 What is the Pareto Principle?

-The Pareto Principle, also known as the 80/20 rule, is named after Italian economist Vilfredo Pareto and states that 80% of the effects come from 20% of the causes.
-In other words, a small number of factors are responsible for the majority of the results or a small amount of effort can lead to a large number of results.
+The Pareto Principle, often referred to as the 80/20 rule, is attributed to Italian economist Vilfredo Pareto.
+It posits that 80% of effects stem from 20% of the causes.
+Essentially, it suggests that a small set of factors is responsible for a large portion of the results or that a minimal amount of effort can yield a significant amount of outcomes.